wezm/desktop.institute/content/posts/welcome-to-the-institute.md

 The roadmap for topics I'd like to cover is below.
 I'll add to, and update this roadmap as I go.

-* Document a baseline for what subsequent reviews will be measured against
+* Document a baseline for what subsequent reviews will be measured against:
+  * Core values
   * Desired features
-  * My biases and preferences
-* Review comments and suggestions on, A Tiling Desktop Environment
+* Review comments and suggestions on, A Tiling Desktop Environment:
-  * Sway
   * KDE + tiling scripts such as Kröhnkite
   * KDE + alternate window manager
   * GNOME with PaperWM extension
+  * GNOME Flashback + alternate window manager
   * Xfce + alternate window manager
+  * Sway
 * A visual tour of graphical shells for inspiration
 * Explore what it would take to alter existing environments
   * Review of code size, architectural choices, sources and rate of bugs